 UTC(NIST) is also distributed through remote calibration services to paying customers who need the highest levels of accuracy.
 The demanding measurement needs of these customers are met through the Frequency Measurement and Analysis Service (FMAS) and the Time Measurement and Analysis Service (TMAS).

 NIST Time Measurement and Analysis Service (TMAS)—The NIST Time Measurement and Analysis Service (TMAS) was designed to assist laboratories that maintain an accurate local time standard.
-The service monitors the customer's local time standard …
+The service monitors the customer's local time standard by …

 NIST Frequency Measurement and Analysis Service (FMAS)—The NIST Frequency Measurement and Analysis Service (FMAS) makes it easy to measure and calibrate any quartz, rubidium, cesium, or hydrogen maser frequency standard.
 The service can measure any …